Amenities

 The Property

-Bordered on two sides by the Great Smoky Mountains National Park, the Cabin has a large grassy side yard occasionally visited by deer and bears.
+Bordered on two sides by the Great Smoky Mountains National Park, the Cabin has a large side yard occasionally visited by deer and bears.
 It's only a mile from downtown Gatlinburg but it is an oasis of peace and tranquility.
 The Cabin is easily accessible by car, even in winter, and very difficult to leave.

 What one might do near the cabin: